sagarabilly/Modified-Genetic-Algorithm-ASRS-MOpt-Research/README.md

 2. Modified Genetic Algorithm (Algorithm SBSRS Checkpoint 2.py)
 3. Result testing and Obj.value Calculation (testing with penalty2.py)

-For more information regarding the mathematical model and test results, please refer to my published research paper.
+For more information regarding the mathematical model and test results, please refer to the published research paper on my Linkedin.
 IEOM Conference Series: Industrial Engineering and Operation Management